This post presents five steps with tips to overhaul your fall wardrobe without breaking the bank and without starving style-wise.

 - Does it look dated?

-- Does it match to the outerwear wardrobe that you built when applying tip #3?
+- Does this piece match to the outerwear wardrobe that you built when applying Step 3?

 - Is it pilled?